mooxphp/moox/packages/builder/DEVLOG.md

 This is the current state of the Builder:

--   Moox Builder is currently a GitHub Template Repository (will be removed) and partly working as an installed package (will be the future)
+-   Moox Builder is currently a GitHub Template Repository (will be removed) and now working as an installed package (will be the future)
 -   The current state is in this branch: https://github.com/mooxphp/moox/tree/feature/tag
 -   The `php artisan builder:create`command is working, tested with simple and published item yet
 -   A Panel is available to Preview: https://moox.test/builder
--   There are 5 test entities in the package
+-   There are 5 test entities in the package, that will be deleted including their config, when builder is able to generate them without errors
     -   https://moox.test/moox/simple-items
     -   https://moox.test/moox/publishable-items
     -   https://moox.test/moox/full-items